MohamedTahaAmer/Skillify-tRPC-Drizzle-Edge/README.md

 - [x] Drag and Drop sorting with React DnD.
 - [x] Dashboard and data visualization using Recharts.
 - [x] Shadcn UI for Radix UI and Tailwind CSS for styling.
+- [x] CI/CD with Github actions and Vercel.
+- [x] Unite Testing with Vitest and React Testing Library.
 - [ ] Real-Time Chats between students.
 - [ ] Students reviews section.